jychoi-hpc/gx/geometry_module/README.md

 - alpha: Magnetic field line label. alpha=0.0 would correspond to a flux tube with the center at the outboard midplane and the center of one of the symmetric field periods.
 - nzgrid: The number of grid points in GX will be 2*nzgrid+1
-- npol: Sets limits of the flux tube to be [-npol*pi, npol*pi]
+- npol: Sets limits of the flux tube to be [-npol*$\pi$, npol*pi]
 - desired_normalized_toroidal_flux
 - vmec_surface_option:
-  0 - interpolates quantities between VMEC's half and full grid to get geometric quantities at exactly the "desired_normalized_toroidal_flux" input
+  * 0 - interpolates quantities between VMEC's half and full grid to get geometric quantities at exactly the "desired_normalized_toroidal_flux" input
-  1 - calculates quantities on the closest surface of VMEC's half grid to "desired_normalized_toroidal_flux" 2 - calculates quantities on the closest surface of VMEC's full grid to "desired_normalized_toroidal_flux"
+  * 1 - calculates quantities on the closest surface of VMEC's half grid to "desired_normalized_toroidal_flux"
+  * 2 - calculates quantities on the closest surface of VMEC's full grid to "desired_normalized_toroidal_flux"

 ### Running the module